Davide Carbone

 Davide Carbone (born 1971, in Melbourne, Australia) is an Australian music producer, composer, sound designer and technologist.
-Listed as one of the 7 most influential Australian music producers of all time by Australia's premier audio and music publication Mixdown Magazine,and one of the greatest Australian electronic acts of all time by Rolling Stone Magazine, Carbone has released several records, produced music for major artists, composed music and created sound design for TV, film, theatre, and video games, and developed music making software.
+Listed as one of the 7 most influential Australian music producers of all time by Australia's premier audio and music publication Mixdown Magazine, and one of the greatest Australian electronic acts of all time by Rolling Stone, Carbone has released several records, produced music for major artists, composed music and created sound design for TV, film, theatre, and video games, and developed music making software.

+Career

 1992–1998: Future Sound of Melbourne and ARIA Award

 Carbone was born in 1971 in Melbourne and started as a DJ in the Melbourne nightclub scene.
 In 1990 he started an electronic music show called Rhythmatic on Australian radio station 3RRR.
 Carbone formed the techno group, Future Sound of Melbourne (FSOM) with Josh Abrahams and acid house DJ Steve Robbins.
 They released 12" singles on Shock Records, Sony Music imprint Volition Records and also released tracks on Belgium's underground dance-music label, Two Thumbs Records.
 Future Sound of Melbourne won the ARIA Award for "Best Dance Release" for their Chapter One album in 1996.